Burnham Plan of Manila: Aspects of the plan

-Development of waterfront, parks, and parkways
+Development of Waterfront, Parks, and Parkways

-The plan suggests utilizing the city's resources, such as the river and ocean bay, for recreation and refreshment to mitigate the intense heat caused by Manila's climate.
+The plan suggested utilizing the city's resources, such as the river and ocean bay, for recreation and refreshment to mitigate Manila's intense heat.

-One key aspect of the proposal is the creation of a continuous parkway along the bay front, extending from the existing Luneta to Cavite, and possibly further north.
-Private portions of the bay front would be reclaimed for public use.
-The boulevard would feature roadways, tramways, a bridle path, plants, and sidewalks, providing protection from the elements with strategically planted palms, bamboo, and mango trees which "adds mystery" and enhances the value of the ocean and sky.
-Additionally, shaded drives along the banks of the Pasig River, extending from the city to Fort McKinley and beyond to the lake, are also considered in the plan.
+A key aspect of the proposal was the creation of a continuous parkway along the bay front, extending from the existing Luneta to Cavite, and possibly further north.
+Private portions of the bay front were to be reclaimed for public use.
+The boulevard included roadways, tramways, a bridle path, plantings, and sidewalks, with palms, bamboo, and mango trees providing shade and enhancing the ocean view.
+Shaded drives along the Pasig River, extending from the city to Fort McKinley and beyond to the lake, were also proposed.

-The existing Luneta, covered by the Government group, would be replaced by a new Luneta placed further out in the bay, preserving its unobstructed view of the sea on its westward side while trees would enclose the other three sides to provide sun protection and offer glimpses of the bay through the foliage.
-The proposal recognizes the importance of parks and open spaces in enhancing the beauty and function of buildings.
-The proposal includes creating small park spaces throughout the city, such as plazas, circles, esplanades, and parkway boulevards which would provide suitable locations for future important buildings.
-Meanwhile, nine bigger parks evenly distributed in Manila would offer facilities for outdoor activities and connected by green parkway boulevards.
+The existing Luneta was to be replaced by a new Luneta placed further out in the bay, preserving its unobstructed view of the sea while enclosing the other three sides with trees.
+Small park spaces were planned throughout the city, including plazas, circles, esplanades, and parkway boulevards, with nine larger parks evenly distributed to connect areas for outdoor activity.

-The plan suggests incorporating water elements in Manila's parks, inspired by Rome's use of fountains and water features.
+The plan suggested incorporating water elements in Manila's parks, inspired by Rome's use of fountains and water features.
 These could include decorative fountains, reflecting pools, and small cascades.
-Water features serve both aesthetic and practical purposes, adding tranquility and beauty to the parks while mitigating heat.
-The sound and sight of flowing water create a calming atmosphere, and the evaporation of water helps cool the surrounding air, providing relief from high temperatures.
+Water features would serve both aesthetic and practical purposes, adding tranquility and beauty to the parks while mitigating heat.
+The sound and sight of flowing water was hoped to create a calming atmosphere, and the evaporation of water would help cool the surrounding air, providing relief from high temperatures.